OUR PHILOSOPHY BEHIND THE COURSE

 - Establishing your requirements for a tiny home

-- Planning for a static, transportable or mobile tiny home
+- Planning for a static or transportable tiny home

 - Designing for character and efficiency